PaulskPt/Pimoroni_Presto/README.md

 ```

-and then in a function like: update() the following code:
+then in a function like: update() the following code:

 ```
 # A function to update the RTC with a datetime from an NTP server